wimpheling/hit/README.md

 let mut values = HashMap::new();
 values.insert("name".into(), ObjectValue::String(name.to_string()));

-// we can now create the indexed_model instance let my_model = IndexedModel::new_with_values(
+// we can now create the hit instance let my_model = Hit::new_with_values(
   id,
   kernel,
   values,
   // you must specify the main model name "file_model/project"
 );
 ```

 ## Property types

-`indexed_model` allows the following property types as values:
+`hit` allows the following property types as values:

+Simple values :

 - **string**
 - **number**
 - **boolean**
 - **date**

+Complex values :

 - **sub_object**
 - **sub_object_array**
 - **reference**
 - **reference_array**

+The following chapters will explain how to use these value types.

+## Setting a simple value

+## Adding an object

+## Removing an object

+## Referencing an object

+## Removing an object reference

+# Guide : validation

+`hit` provides validation for your data.
+There are two level of validation:

+## Mandatory validation

+There are some basic data integrity rules that `hit` models will not let you break.
+When you set a value or do an operation, if what you're doing violates these rules, the operation will return an error. `hit` is designed to have only a minimal amount of these errors.
+These errors are :

+- Reference integrity.
+If you try to reference an object id that doesn't exist, or delete an object that is referenced in another field, your operation will not happen.
+- Data types.
+If you're setting a field to an `ObjectValue` that is not accepted by its `FieldType`, your operation will be rejected.
+- Object model names.
+If you're trying to insert an object with an invalid model name, your operation will be rejected.
+- Object field names.
+If you're trying to set a property that doesn't exist on the model of an object, or to create an object with invalid property names.

+**(TODO) : be able to add mandatory validation to a model.**

+## Non-blocking validation

+The main validation model

+# Guide : How to create a model

 ## Kernel

-### Model definitions
+## Model definitions

 A `model` has the following properties:

 - name
 - definition
   This is a key/value dictionary.
 The definition is a struct that implements the `ModelField` trait.
-You can write your own Model Fields, but `indexed_model` comes with standard ones:
+You can write your own Model Fields, but `hit` comes with standard ones:

   - String
   - Integer